If you are wondering to yourself, “Is it hard to learn the cello?” Then, continue reading.

 - Make sure your bow is in good shape

 - Regularly practice scales and strings

-The most important thing?
-Keep yourself motivated and keep things interesting by listening to and writing about new things.
+The most important thing when it comes to learning cello as an adult is keeping yourself motivated and keeping things interesting by listening to and writing about new things.
 Think about taking cello lessons whenever possible, so you have something to keep you on track.

 When it comes to starting to play your new cello, there are a lot of ways to learn.
 If you need to, several resources on YouTube and other sites can help you get started on your own.